 What can a sports injury professional do?

-A professional therapist or doctor can accurately diagnose the injury and establish an causes.
+A professional therapist or doctor can accurately diagnose the injury and establish any possible causes.
 Nerve conduction studies may be done to confirm the diagnosis and indicate the location of the entrapment.
 An X-ray or MRI may also be useful to determine the presence of any other structures such as cysts, arthritis or a tarsal coalition.

 If conservative treatment fails then a corticosteroid injection may be administered.
 For stubborn and persistent cases, surgery may be required to decompress the nerve.
 The operation aims to decompress the nerve by freeing the soft tissue structures in the area, creating more space for the nerve.